lerna/lerna/README.md

 #### --since [ref]

-When executing a script or command, only run the script or command on packages that have been updated since the specified `ref`.
+When executing a script or command, scope the operation to packages that have been updated since the specified `ref`.
 If `ref` is not specified, it defaults to the latest tag.

+List the contents of packages that have changed since the latest tag:

 ```sh
 $ lerna exec --since -- ls -la
 ```

+Run the tests for all packages that have changed since `master`:

 ```
 $ lerna run test --since master
 ```

+List all packages that have changed since `some-branch`:

 ```
 $ lerna ls --since some-branch
 ```

+*This can be particularly useful when used in CI, if you can obtain the target branch a PR will be going into, because you can use that as the `ref` to the `--since` option.
+This works well for PRs going into master as well as feature branches.*

 #### --ignore [glob]